 However, the American Cancer Society, the Mayo Clinic, and the Colorectal Cancer Alliance have concluded that “heavy use” or “heavy drinking” may increase the odds of the disease.

 Risk factors for Colorectal Cancer

-A risk factor is anything that may increase the chance of developing a disease.
-However, the relationship is not a strong one.
-A person may have many risk factors and never develop the disease.
+A risk factor is anything that may increase the chance of getting a disease.
+However, the link is not a strong one.
+A person may have many risk factors and never get the disease.
 On the other hand, a person may have no risk factors and get the disease.

-There are a number of commonly identified risk factors for colorectal cancer:
+There are a number of risk factors for colorectal cancer: